London picks colour, bold designs for next spring

 "Very, very sensual, glamorous, quite high octane glamour, and it's based on Grace Kelly from High Society but with a bit of Scarface Michelle Pfeiffer to sort of vamp it up a bit, and... it's polished," she told Reuters.

-Temperley fans include the Duchess of Cambridge, Kate Middleton, and her younger sister Pippa, who watched the show from the front row.
+Temperley fans include Britain's Duchess of Cambridge, Kate Middleton, and her younger sister Pippa, who watched the show from the front row.

 Matthew Williamson, known for his use of colour, print and embellishment, presented jumpsuits, silk trousers and shirts and knits with beaded necklines.
 Watched by actress Sienna Miller, the show also featured a saffron gown with intricate torso detailing and a flame-orange train.
 Williamson also presented shoes from his collaboration with Charlotte Olympia, with models stepping out in colourful pumps and open-toe sandals with Perspex heels.